rasgointelligence/RasgoTransforms/README.md

 UDTs enable templatized SQL transformation via Rasgo, through a pandas-like interface in PyRasgo.
 - user-defined transforms are equivalent to SQL functions that accept a Rasgo Source and return a Rasgo Source
 - user-defined transforms are scoped to your organization so they can be shared with colleagues
-- Rasgo has built a starter library of transforms that will also be available to use or fork
+- Rasgo has built a starter library of transforms for you to use or fork
 - user-defined transforms are written in SQL but accept arguments passed through PyRasgo

+# Follow Along with a Tutorial

+[Here's a Jupyter Notebook](https://github.com/rasgointelligence/RasgoUDTs/blob/main/UDT%20Tutorial.ipynb) to help you get started with UDTs.

 # Quick Start